Today I offer you my very best Holiday Baking Tips and one of my favorite cookie recipes, Mexican Mocha Crinkle Cookies!

 To help you on your way, I’d like to share a few of my favorite holiday baking tips to ensure your time in the kitchen is successful and enjoyable.

 - Make Baking a Family Affair.
 Some of my best memories as a child, are of baking with my mom.
 Making holiday baking an annual family event is a great way get in some needed quality time, and to get the baking done in a timely fashion.
 Extra hands = faster baking.

 - Stick to Old-Faithfuls and Trusted Sources.
-As much as I love to experiment in the kitchen, when baking for events and edible gifts, stick to the recipe.
-Use tried-and-true family favorites, or recipe from trusted sources, like ahem… your favorite recipe blog.
+As much as I love to experiment in the kitchen, when baking edible gifts, or for events, stick to the recipe.
+Use tried-and-true family favorites, or recipes from trusted sources, like ahem… Your favorite recipe blog.
 You don’t want to waste your time and money on “mad-scientist” baking projects that you’ll be embarrassed to serve to friends.

 - Buy New Leavening Agents for Holiday Baking.
-Items like baking soda, baking powder, dry yeast, and cream of tartar lose their lifting power over time.
+Items like baking soda, baking powder, dry active yeast, and cream of tartar loose their lifting power over time.
 It’s a good idea to buy new containers of common leavening agents before holiday baking, and save yourself the headache of hockey-puck cookies.

 Now let’s bake!